 This is a brief outline of the legislation requirements that have some bearing on the duties and conduct of elected members.
-Copies of these statutes can be found in the Council library or in the office of the Chief Executive.
+Copies of these statutes can be found in the Council library or may be requested through Democratic Services.

 Local Authority (Members' Interests) Act 1968